roberthafner/zeebe/docs/src/introduction/why-zeebe.md

 Most existing workflow systems provide many more features than Zeebe.
 While having many features available to you is generally positive, they also come at a cost.
 Having many features often results in higher complexity which causes poorer performance and makes the system challenging to understand and use.

-Zeebe focuses 100% on providing a small, robust and scalable solution to workflows.
+Zeebe focuses 100% on providing a small, robust and scalable solution for workflows.
 Rather than covering a broad spectrum of features, its goal is to excel within the scope it covers.
 In addition, it melds well with other systems.
 For example: Zeebe, provides a simple event stream API which makes it easy to stream all internal data into another system like elastic search for indexing and querying.

 ## Zeebe may not be right for you

-Maybe your applications does not need the kind of scalability and fault tolerance provided by Zeebe.
+Maybe your applications do not need the kind of scalability and fault tolerance provided by Zeebe.
 Or, you may require a large set of features around BPM (Business Process Management) which Zeebe does not offer.

 In such scenarios, a traditional workflow system like [Camunda BPM](https://camunda.org) is a much better choice.